-The proposed project would require heavy-duty off-road diesel vehicles and equipment during the first three to four months of the anticipated 16-month construction period.
+The proposed project may require heavy-duty off-road diesel vehicles and equipment during the initial months of the anticipated 12-month construction period.
 PEIR Mitigation Measure M-AQ-6: Construction Emissions Minimization Plan for Criteria Air Pollutants, requires a development project that may exceed the standards for criteria air pollutants to undergo an analysis of its construction emissions.
 If, based on that analysis, the construction emissions may be significant, the project sponsor shall submit a Construction Emissions Minimization Plan for review and approval by the Planning Department.
-As discussed above, the proposed project does not exceed the BAAQMD's construction screening criterion for the "apartment, mid-rise" land use type.
+The proposed project does not exceed the BAAQMD's construction screening criterion for the "General Office Building" land use type.
 For this reason, PEIR Mitigation Measure M-AQ-6 is not applicable to the proposed project.

 PEIR Mitigation Measure M-AQ-7: Construction Emissions Minimization Plan for Health Risks and Hazards, requires projects proposing construction in areas of poor air quality to maintain and operate construction equipment so as to minimize exhaust emissions of particulates and other pollutants.
 PEIR Mitigation Measure M-AQ-7 requires, among other things, diesel equipment to meet a minimum performance standard (all engines greater than 25 horsepower must meet Tier 2 emissions standards and be equipped with a Level 3-verified diesel emissions control strategy).
-The project site is located within an APEZ, and construction activities from the proposed project would result in DPM and other TACs from equipment exhaust, construction-related vehicular activity, and construction worker automobile trips.
-Construction would last approximately 16 months, and diesel-generating equipment would be required for the duration of the project's construction phase.
+The project site is located within the APEZ, and construction activities from the proposed project would result in DPM and other TACs from equipment exhaust, construction-related vehicular activity, and construction worker automobile trips.
+Construction would last approximately 12 months.
 As a result, the proposed project's temporary and variable construction activities would result in short-term emissions of DPM and other TACs that would add emissions to areas already adversely affected by poor air quality.
-Therefore, PEIR Mitigation Measure M-AQ-7 is applicable to the proposed project and is discussed under Project Mitigation Measure 5 on pp. 47-49.
+Therefore, PEIR Mitigation Measure M-AQ-7 is applicable to the proposed project and is discussed under Project Mitigation Measure 3.
 Implementation of this mitigation measure would result in less-than-significant air quality impacts from construction vehicles and equipment.